SlyJose/Hacking-Notes/Hacking-Vault/Windows/NetNTLM.md

 # ❗❗ Authentication Risks

 - Since the [[NetNTLM]] Challenges can be intercepted, we can use offline cracking techniques to recover the password associated with the [[NetNTLM]] Challenge.
 However, this cracking process is significantly slower than cracking [[NetNTLM]] hashes directly.
 - We can use a rogue device to stage a man in the middle attack, relaying the [[SMB]] authentication between the client and server, which will provide us with an active authenticated session and access to the target server.
+This is called [[NTLM Relaying]]

 ### Properties
 ---